TL;DR

 - Diet: Focus on a whole-food, anti-inflammatory diet like the Mediterranean style—rich in fruits, vegetables, oily fish, and olive oil.
 A healthy gut microbiome is increasingly linked to better mental health.

 - Sleep: Prioritise 7-9 hours of quality sleep per night.
-Create a relaxing bedtime routine, avoid screens before bed, and ensure your room is dark and cool.
+Create a relaxing bedtime routine, avoid screens before bed, and help support your room is dark and cool.

 - Movement: Aim for at least 150 minutes of moderate exercise per week.
 Group activities like walking clubs, team sports, or dance classes are fantastic for combining physical and social benefits.